 Through establishing partnerships in our community, we develop, implement and oversee educational programs and workshops that promote environmentally sustainable behaviors among all age groups, with a particular emphasis on K-12 students.

-Miami Sunset Senior High School working with compost bins for Food Efficiency month!
+Miami Sunset Senior High School working with compost bins for Food Security month!

 Laura Saunders Elementary School makes their Green Pledge as part of their participation in the Dream in Green Academy.